Rabid done right!

 (End of Spoiler)

 The thing is, the remake wasn’t SO bad.
 But after seeing the original-No Contest.
 The original is much better!
-The atmosphere is genuine and the reporter is likable (sry to say Ms. Carpenter-better known as the lil’ sis in Dexter was a little annoying) The apartment building itself seemed like the kind of place that could look creepy even on a good day with no monster lunging for your throat.
+The atmosphere is genuine and the reporter is likable (sorry to say Ms. Carpenter-better known as the lil’ sis in Dexter was a little annoying) The apartment building itself seemed like the kind of place that could look creepy even on a good day with no monster lunging for your throat.
 Again differing from the US version where the building looked like something off of MGM’s lot (overly Halloween-eque)

 Then once the action gets going in REC, the camera POV (point of View) puts you so on edge of your seat, you jump just as much as the camera.
 Though now we can call it the Blair -Witch effect or the Cloverfield, the use of the news crews camera as perspective is executed well and really enhances the character’s doom.
 Having seen the original second yet liking it more, I watched the exact same story line play out with eager glee.

-FYI-REC 2 is running the festival circuit (with mixed reviews) and should be hitting theaters or video stores/netflix this year.
+FYI-REC 2 is running the festival circuit (with mixed reviews) and should be hitting theaters or video stores/Netflix this year.

 Written By Jaume Balaguero & Luis Berdejo